SinaDavari/bcon/README.md

 * Sample Enhanced Images: 100 random BCon-enhanced images along with their corresponding BlendCon images, depth maps, and semantic masks are available in the Datasets folder.

-* Scraped Test Dataset (TorCon_Test): The scraped real-world test dataset used for evaluation is provided in the Datasets folder.
+* Scraped Test Dataset (Scraped_Test_Set): Our test dataset, consisting of 1,257 scraped real-world construction site images used for evaluation, is included in the Datasets folder.

+* Sample datasets are available at: https://drive.google.com/drive/folders/13ZFP9vP5LWqvBlwDvovzZrwfNicsesSi?usp=sharing

 * Datasets folder structure is as follows:
    ```